Beta

 What is a Beta?

-Beta is a term used in the software development industry to describe a stage of the software development lifecycle.
+The meaning of Beta refers to a term used in the software development industry to describe a stage of the software development lifecycle.
 The beta stage comes after the development stage and precedes the release of the final product to the market.

 During the beta stage, software developers make the software available to a limited group of users, such as customers, partners, or beta testers, for testing and feedback.
 The purpose of the beta stage is to identify and fix any remaining bugs or issues with the software before its official release.
 This stage is crucial for ensuring the quality and reliability of the software before it is made available to the general public.